 Property settlement refers to the division of all assets and liabilities between separating parties.
 This includes real estate, superannuation, savings, debts, and personal items.
 A common misconception is that everything is divided equally.
 However, in family law, the focus is on what is “just and equitable,” rather than strictly equal.

-If both parties can agree on how to divide their assets, they can formalise the agreement through a legally binding consent order.
-If no agreement is reached, the court will intervene and make a decision based on several factors, aiming to achieve a fair outcome.
+If both parties can agree on how to divide their relationship property, they can formalise the agreement through a legally binding consent order or a binding financial agreement.
+If no agreement is reached, the family law court may intervene and make a decision based on several factors—such as financial and non-financial contributions—to achieve a fair outcome in the financial settlement process.

 The Four-Step Process in Property Settlement

-To ensure a fair distribution of assets, family law follows a four-step process when determining how property should be divided.
+To ensure a fair distribution of marital assets, family law follows a four-step process when determining how property should be divided in a divorce settlement.

-1. Identify and Value the Property Pool The first step is to list all assets and liabilities owned by both parties, including real estate, vehicles, superannuation, investments, and debts.
-Once all assets and liabilities are identified, they are given a current market value, creating a total “property pool” that will be divided.
+- Identify and Value the Property Pool – The first step is to list all assets and liabilities owned by both parties, including real estate, vehicles, superannuation, investments, and debts.
+Once all assets and liabilities are identified, they are given a current market value, creating a total asset pool that will be divided.

-2. Assess the Contributions of Each Party Contributions made by both parties during the relationship are then evaluated.
-These can be financial, such as income or inheritances, or non-financial, such as homemaking or child-rearing duties.
+- Assess the Contributions of Each Party – Contributions made by both parties during the relationship are then evaluated.
+These can be financial—such as income, trust assets, or inheritances—or non-financial, such as homemaking or child-rearing duties.
 Both types of contributions are given equal weight.
 For instance, one party may have earned a higher income while the other contributed by managing the household and caring for the children.

-3. Consider the Future Needs of Both Parties The court considers the future needs of each party, including their age, health, earning capacity, and responsibility for any children.
+- Consider the Future Needs of Both Parties – The court considers the future needs of each party, including their age, health, earning capacity, and responsibility for any children.
 If one party has a lower earning capacity or will be the primary carer of the children, they may be entitled to a larger share of the property to ensure they are financially secure moving forward.
+This is particularly relevant in cases involving a de facto relationship or married couple where one party has sacrificed career opportunities.

-4. Ensure the Division is Just and Equitable After assessing the contributions and future needs of both parties, the court determines whether the proposed division is fair.
-This may result in an adjustment to the percentage split to ensure that the outcome is just and equitable for both parties.
+- Ensure the Division is Just and Equitable – After assessing the contributions and future needs of both parties, the court determines whether the proposed division is fair.
+This may result in an adjustment to the percentage split to ensure that the outcome is just and equitable for both parties—even if it results in an unequal division of assets.

 Why a 50/50 Split May Not Apply

-Although many people assume that property will be divided equally, a 50/50 split is not the automatic outcome in property settlement cases.
-Here are several reasons why the court might deviate from an equal split:
+Although many people assume that property will be divided equally, a 50/50 split is not the automatic outcome in family law property settlement cases.
+Here are several reasons why the court order might deviate from an equal split:

-• Unequal Financial Contributions: If one party brought significantly more assets into the relationship or received a large inheritance during the relationship, the court may allocate a greater share of the property to that party.
+- Unequal Financial Contributions: If one party brought significantly more financial assets into the relationship or received a large inheritance during the relationship, the court may allocate a greater share of the property interests to that party.

-• Non-Financial Contributions: A person’s role as a homemaker or primary caregiver is highly valued in family law.
-If one party made substantial non-financial contributions, such as raising children or maintaining the home, this will be considered in the property division.
+- Non-Financial Contributions: A person’s role as a homemaker or primary caregiver is highly valued in family law.
+If one party made substantial non-financial contributions, such as raising children or maintaining the home, this will be considered in the asset division.

-• Superannuation: Superannuation is considered part of the property pool, and its division depends on the contributions and future needs of each party.
+- Superannuation: Superannuation is considered part of the community property and is included in the overall property pool.
+Its division depends on the contributions and future needs of each party.
 In cases where one party has significantly more superannuation savings than the other, the court may redistribute part of these funds to achieve a fair outcome.

 Reaching a Property Settlement Agreement

-While the court can intervene in property settlement matters, it’s often better for both parties to reach an agreement through negotiation or mediation.
+While the family court can intervene in property settlement matters, it’s often better for both parties to reach an agreement through negotiation or mediation.
 Doing so can help avoid the stress, time, and costs associated with court proceedings.
-If an agreement is reached, it should be formalised with a legally binding consent order to ensure that both parties are protected.
+If an agreement is reached, it should be formalised with a legally binding financial agreement or consent order to ensure that both parties are protected.

-If you’re struggling to reach an agreement with your former partner, seeking legal advice can help guide the negotiation process.
-Legal professionals can help you understand your rights and options and ensure that any agreement reached is fair and reflects the contributions and future needs of both parties.
+If you’re struggling to reach an agreement with your former partner, seeking advice from an experienced divorce lawyer can help guide the negotiation process.
+Legal professionals can help you understand your rights, including issues related to separate property, and ensure that any agreement reflects the contributions and future needs of both parties.

 The Goal is to Achieve a Division That is Fair and Equitable